 - 1. Material shall be stored and grounds shall be maintained in a manner which will not create a health hazard. - 2.
-All related provisions of the Oregon Revised Statutes shall be complied with, particularly those dealing with hazardous substances and radioactive materials. - D. Dimension Requirements.
-The following dimensional requirements apply to all buildings and
+All related provisions of the Oregon Revised Statutes shall be complied with, particularly those dealing with hazardous substances and radioactive materials.

-Commented [LJ1]: Use Standards for Data Center.
+Commented [LJ1]: Data Centers as a Land Use Decision.